40794441WaiThetPaing/Group-20-/UseCases/UseCase2.md

 ### Primary Actor

-*World Health Organization Employee*
+*Data Analyst*

 ### Trigger

-*A request for city population reports initiated by WHO internal processes or external stakeholders.*
+*Request for city population data to support planning or analysis.*

 ## MAIN SUCCESS SCENARIO

-*1. WHO employee initiates a request for a city population report.*
+*1. Data Analyst requests a city population report.*

-*2. WHO employee captures the scope (which continent, country, region, district) to get the city population reports*
+*2. Data Analyst captures the scope (which continent, country, region, district) to get the city population reports*

 *3. WHO employee captures Top N to see the most populated cities*

+*4. System retrieves relevant city population data from the database.*

 ## EXTENSIONS

-2. **If scope or parameters are missing/invalid**: System requests correction or notifies that no data is available.
+2. **If scope or parameters are missing/invalid**: System requests valid parameter.

+3. **No cities found**:  system notifies analyst, no report.

 ## SUB-VARIATIONS